-Bunkerville West parcels are zoned as rural open land (1 residential unit per 2 acres) with the planned land use designated as rural residential.
-The rural residential use category allows for a large lot, single family residential (1 unit per 2 acres) (Clark County 2012).
-The existing use of the subunit is for riparian habitat conservation.
-Allowable uses include scientific surveys and data collection with the permission of DCP.
+Parcels within the Virgin River Reserve are zoned as rural open land (1 residential unit per 2 acres) with the planned land use designated as open land or rural residential.
+One purpose of the designated open land use category is to prevent irreversible environmental damage to sensitive areas (Clark County 2019b).
+The designated rural residential use category allows for a large lot, single family residential (1 unit per 2 acres) (Clark County 2019b).
+The existing use of all the parcels on the reserve is for the conservation of riparian habitat.
+Allowable uses include scientific surveys and data collection with the permission of the DCP.